MysteriousJ/Joystick-Input-Examples/README.md

 ### XBox controllers
 If you really don't like the XInput API, it's possible to work with XBox controllers without it.
 [Mārtiņš Možeiko has an excellent example program](https://gist.github.com/mmozeiko/b8ccc54037a5eaf35432396feabbe435) that uses file I/O instead of the XInput API, and [Dave Midison has a great walkthrough of using Wireshark](https://www.partsnotincluded.com/understanding-the-xbox-360-wired-controllers-usb-data/) to reverse engineer the data needed.

+## Linux APIs
+Linux handles all the different data formats of controller input and output—even rumble—at the kernel level, leaving siginificantly less work for application code.

+Being Linux, joysticks are treated as streamed files, and are located in `/dev/input/`.
+Each joystick gets a file named `js`+number and `event`+number.

+Drivers handling everything has some limitations.
+I'm not sure if you can set LEDs through the standard joystick APIs.
+The touchpad on Playstation controllers is interpreted as a trackpad mouse, so a game couldn't use it for whatever it wants.

+A hat is treated as two axes as if it were an analog stick where the values can be `MIN_SHORT`, 0, or `MAX_SHORT`.

+### Joydev
+This interface is used with `js*` files.

+### Evdev
+Evdev opens you to a wider world of input devices.
+It's the newer and recommened interface that supports more features, though the joystick-specific parts are more hidden in the clutter.
+Evdev works with `event*` files in `/dev/input/`.
+You'll have to try opening all of them to find out which are joysticks.

+Obtain inputs by reading `input_event` structs after opening the `event*` file. `input_event` data is generic and contains a timestamp, type, code, and value.
+Semantics for type and code are defined in [linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).

+`input_event::type` will be `EV_KEY` (0x1) for buttons or `EV_ABS` (0x3) for axes. `input_event::code` describes which button or axis generated the event.
+Controllers that have special drivers, such as XBox and Dualshock 4, have meaningful names starting at `BTN_GAMEPAD` (0x130).
+Other generic HID controllers have generic names with no useful meaning, starting at `BTN_JOYSTICK` (0x120). `input_event::value` is 0 or 1 for buttons; `[MIN_SHORT, MAX_SHORT]` for axes.

+Evdev supports force feedback effects through [I/O controls](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input.h).
+The `evdev` example demonstrates `FF_RUMBLE`.
+See [the fftest source code](https://github.com/flosse/linuxconsole/blob/master/utils/fftest.c) for examples of other effect types.

+## Libraries

+### SDL
+The most popular joystick libraries are SDL's Joystick and Game Controller interfaces.
+Joystick provides generic button, axis, and hat data.
+Game Controller refers to inputs in terms of an xbox controller, giving uniform semantics to all kinds of controllers (see [Controller Database section](#controller-database)).

+SDL has a separate interface for force feedback.
+The `Effect` functions are similar to DirectInput's and Evdev's effects.
+The `Rumble` functions work with XBox controllers, but don't allow configuring the two motors individually.
+SDL reports that my Dualshock 4 controller does not support rumble.

+### Steam
+The [Steam API provides joystick support](https://partner.steamgames.com/doc/api/isteaminput) with action mapping, rumble, and LED control, among other features.
+It's probably best to use this API when shipping your game on Steam for consistent user experience (though you'll still need other options if your game is available elsewhere).

 ## Button configuration
 Ideally, players should have full control over how their controller inputs map to game actions through an intuitive interface.
 Some players will want to play your retro-style game with a Super Nintendo controller going through a random SNES-to-USB converter they found on ebay.
 Other players have physical disabilities and need to use unusual button mappings or custom-built controllers.
 Button config is crucial for player experience, but presents numerous complications for developers.